 If you need academic help, come see the "gurus."

-The gurus are undergraduate tutors in the Music Learning, Research and Technology Lab qualified to tutor students in these subjects.
+The gurus are undergraduate tutors in the Music Learning, Research and Technology Lab qualified to tutor students in a variety of academic subjects, including music theory, aural skills, and music history.
 Two graduate students work in the lab as supervisors and also assist with tutoring.
 The lab offers additional help with:

 - test preparation